-- We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on each of the Authority's federal programs. - We have made available to you all documentation related to the compliance requirements for the federal programs, including contracts and grant agreements (including amendments, if any) and any other correspondence with federal agencies and pass-through entities related to federal programs. - We have made available to you all federal program financial records and related data, including information related to federal program financial reports and claims for advances and reimbursements. - We have provided to you our interpretations of any compliance requirements that have varying interpretations.
+- We acknowledge our responsibility for understanding and complying with the requirements of laws, regulations, and the provisions of contracts and grant agreements related to each of our federal programs.
+We are responsible for complying with the requirements of OMB Circular A-133. - We have identified and disclosed to you the requirements, laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each of the Authority's federal programs. - We have made available to you all contracts and grant agreements (including amendments, if any) and any other correspondences relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities related to federal programs.